-The Board of Directors has also determined that Barbara J. Novogradac, who is Chairman of the Audit Committee, is an "audit committee financial expert" and "independent" in accordance with the requirements of Item 407(d)(5) of Securities and Exchange Commission Regulation S-K and the rules and regulations of the New York Stock Exchange.
+The Board of Directors has also determined that Frederick A. Richman and Barbara J. Novogradac, Chairman of the Audit Committee, each qualifies as an "audit committee financial expert" and "independent" in accordance with the requirements of Item 407(d)(5) of Securities and Exchange Commission Regulation S-K and the rules and regulations of the New York Stock Exchange.